SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A generic may be constrained in some way.
 Generics are most often specified via type parameters.
 Parametric polymorphism is polymorphism that only uses one implementation, instead taking a generic (that is perhaps subject to some contraints) and performing one's operatons based on that.
+Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
+C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList<Object> - therefore in Java all values in an ArrayList must be boxed.

 Interfaces/traits often enable parametric polymorphism.